impierce/tauri-plugin-keystore/README.md

 Interact with the device-native key storage (Android Keystore, iOS Keychain).

 > [!NOTE]
 > This plugin is scoped to interact with the device-specific keystore.
-It assumes that biometrics are set up on the user's device and performs no preflight check before trying to interact with the secrets.
-You should use the [official biometric plugin](https://github.com/tauri-apps/plugins-workspace/tree/v2/plugins/biometric) to `checkStatus` before, if you want to make sure.
+It assumes that biometrics are set up on the user's device and performs no preflight check before trying to interact with the keystore.
+You should use the official [biometric plugin](https://github.com/tauri-apps/plugins-workspace/tree/v2/plugins/biometric) to `checkStatus` before, if you want to make sure (see [Usage](#usage) below).

 | Platform | Supported |
 | -------- | :-------: |